Your Town engineers

-In Lewes, Art & Design and Illustration & Animation students supported by developers, Human Nature and ARUP engineer Eleanor Earl, came up with proposals for repurposing the Phoenix site on the riverbank in the town centre.
+In Lewes, Art & Design and Illustration & Animation students were supported by local developers Human Nature and ARUP engineer Eleanor Earl, and came up with proposals for repurposing the Phoenix site on the riverbank in the town centre.
 Some students worked on broad concept ideas for the development including a bridge over the Ouse, electric car charging points, bike hire and a restaurant on a boat.
 Others took a more design focused brief coming up with designs for ‘parklets’ on the new site which were small green spaces that include seating and places to park a bike.
-At the final pitch events 3D models of ideas were presented alongside posters and sketch books.
-Students then presented their ideas and were given the opportunity to engage with a professional audience relevant to the project, and the opportunity to receive live feedback.
+3D models of ideas were presented alongside posters and sketch books at the final pitch events where Students presented their ideas and were given the opportunity to engage with a professional audience relevant to the project, with the opportunity to receive live feedback.

 "The entire programme was brilliantly facilitated by both Culture Shift and East Sussex College Lewes.
 The work the students produced was outstanding.
 We were particularly impressed by the way they responded to our feedback throughout, and presented their work at the end of the project.
 It was a pleasure to watch their progress over the course of the programme, and I was delighted to be involved.
 I look forward to working with the students over the summer to build some of their parklets and then exhibit their work at our Phoenix Project Design Festival in September."